Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

-We find that success probabilities increase rapidly and at a similar pace across all task-durations (or, equivalently, initial success rates), consistent with a broad-based capability improvement across the task-duration distribution (a fast rising-tide pattern).
-Based on these curves, we approximate failure-rate halving times (the failure rate is 1 minus the success rate), which equal 2.4–3.2 years over this period.\footnote{Halving times are calculated locally and are not stable over time.
-We estimate these rates at the midpoint of our sample (December 2024) and compare the failure rate at this point to the rate one year later to derive the implied halving time.} These halving times are high and correspond to an improvement of success rates by 8-11 percentage points across the depicted task durations over our observation period (we extrapolate the curves beyond our observation period in Figure \ref{fig:release_date_model2_start_prob_projection.pdf}).
-Note that tasks spanning varying durations (from five minutes to 24 hours) do not exhibit strikingly different success rates in terms of levels.
-For example, in 2025-Q3 predicted success rates range from about 79\% to 60\%, reinforcing the flat success–duration profile documented above.
+We find that success probabilities increase rapidly and at a similar pace across all task-durations, consistent with a broad-based capability improvement across the task-duration distribution---a fast rising-tide pattern.
+Based on these curves, we approximate failure-rate halving times (the failure rate is 1 minus the success rate), which equal 2.19-2.76 years over this period.

-Figure \ref{fig:frontier_90_success_by_duration}, Panel (b), presents the mirror image of Panel (a): estimating Eq. \eqref{eq:logit_reg_time}, we find the implied task duration achievable at a given probability of success.
+Figure \ref{fig:frontier_90_success_by_duration}, Panel (b), presents the mirror image of Panel (a): after estimating Eq. \eqref{eq:logit_reg_time}, we find the implied task duration achievable at a given probability of success.
 Across different success rate thresholds, we report linear trends in feasible task duration.
-The curves are all parallel shifts because of the logarithmic vertical axis (and our linear trend specification).
-Computing quarter-specific regressions of Eq. \eqref{eq:logit_reg} (squares), we again find that the linear trend is a reasonable fit.
-We predict that already by 2024-Q2, frontier systems reached a 50\% success rate (score $\geq 7$) on tasks that take humans three hours to complete.
+The curves are all parallel shifts because of the logarithmic vertical axis and our linear trend specification.
+Using more flexible quarter-specific regressions of Eq. \eqref{eq:logit_reg} (indicated by squares), we again find that the linear trend is a reasonable fit for the reported increase in task durations.
+According to our model predictions, already by 2024-Q2, frontier systems reached a 60\% success rate (score $\geq 7$) on tasks that take humans about 1.5 hours to complete.